Are you noticing odd, silvery insects crawling around at night?

 Cons: Messy, requires regular re-application, should be kept away from food, and should not be used near children or pets

-Poison is an effective method of silverfish control.
-Like all insects, silverfish can be managed through various poisonous pest control methods.
+Insecticides are an effective method of silverfish control.
+Like all insects, silverfish can be managed through various chemical pest control methods.
 Foggers, bombs, and targeted sprays are all options for coping with a silverfish infestation.

-Since these products are toxic and dangerous for kids, pets, and all other inhabitants of your household, though, we recommend limiting their use.
+Since these products are toxic and dangerous for kids, pets, and all other inhabitants of your household, though, we recommend limiting their use and ensuring you follow all label instructions carefully.

 Store-bought traps are an effective way to get rid of silverfish.
-Like other poison control methods, these should be used with caution and should never be deployed in areas with kids or pets present.
+Like other methods, these should be used with caution and should never be deployed in areas with kids or pets present.

 How to Get Rid of Silverfish in Various Areas